angular/angular/adev/src/content/tools/cli/aot-compiler.md

 </docs-code>

-Using `*ngIf` allows the TypeScript compiler to infer that the `person` used in the binding expression will never be `undefined`.
+Using `@if` allows the TypeScript compiler to infer that the `person` used in the binding expression will never be `undefined`.

 For more information about input type narrowing, see [Improving template type checking for custom directives](guide/directives/structural-directives#directive-type-checks).

 ### Non-null type assertion operator

-Use the non-null type assertion operator to suppress the `Object is possibly 'undefined'` error when it is inconvenient to use `*ngIf` or when some constraint in the component ensures that the expression is always non-null when the binding expression is interpolated.
+Use the non-null type assertion operator to suppress the `Object is possibly 'undefined'` error when it is inconvenient to use `@if` or when some constraint in the component ensures that the expression is always non-null when the binding expression is interpolated.

 In the following example, the `person` and `address` properties are always set together, implying that `address` is always non-null if `person` is non-null.
 There is no convenient way to describe this constraint to TypeScript and the template compiler, but the error is suppressed in the example by using `address!.street`.